Simon Phippsis creating digital rights interventions

 Print Posts: In addition to Supporter benefits, I'll also send you the text of each article that is published in print or non-public publications where that's allowed (you will most likely get my pre-edit final draft).
 I may ask you for input on early drafts as well.

 I'm an older, hands-on activist who volunteers, writes, speaks, comments and tweets on open source and digital freedom in the meshed society.
-I would value support so I can freely write Meshed "Explainers", co-host FLOSS Weekly, write for OpenSource.Org, OpenSource.Com, and volunteer at the Open Source Initiative, the Open Rights Group, the CONSUL Foundation and The Document Foundation.
+I would value support so I can freely write Meshed "Explainers", co-host FLOSS Weekly, write for OpenSource.Org, OpenSource.Com, and volunteer in the open source and digital rights communities.

 I've been around the computer industry all my working life.
 You may remember me from my days at large computer companies like IBM and Sun, but these days I'm independent and this work is funded entirely by patronage here and by direct consulting (please get in touch!)